 Ideally you should apply an eye cream as your second step both in the morning and at night.
 Consistent use of this kind of product will rejuvenate the eye area, leaving it looking youthful with plenty of elasticity.
 K-Ox Eyes is ISDIN’s intensive treatment from the Isdinceutics range to combat the signs of aging found around the eyes.
 K-Ox Eyes’ combination of vitamin K, dextran sulphate sodium and hyaluronic acid acts on the bags under the eyes, brightens tone, reduces sagging, and helps to improve the appearance of expression lines.

 Read more: how to get rid of dark circles

 Which should I apply first?
 Serum or moisturizer?

 Generally speaking, serums are lighter and more fluid than moisturizers and should be applied first.
 Creams will act more on the surface while lighter textures will penetrate more deeply.

 Can I apply makeup over my sun protection?
 What about sun protection on top of makeup?

-It’s vital to apply a sunscreen like Eryfotona Actinica on top of your moisturizer in the morning, ideally 365 days a year.
+It’s vital to apply a mineral sunscreen like Eryfotona Actinica, or a tinted mineral sunscreen such as Eryfotona Ageless on top of your moisturizer in the morning, ideally 365 days a year.
 Once you’ve applied your sunscreen, you can then go ahead with your regular makeup routine if you have one.

 Flament et al. Effect of the sun on visible signs of aging in Caucasian skin.
 In Clinical, Cosmetic and Investigative Dermatology (2013); 6: 221-232.